performancecopilot/pcp/README.md

 make clean
 ```

-### These commands require right priviledges, they have no other dependencies in Makefile other then themselves.
+### These commands require right priviledges, they have no other dependencies in Makefile other than themselves.

 Move to PCP_PMDAS_DIRECTORY with: